Multivariate response and parsimony for Gaussian cluster-weighted models: Inference

 \subsection{Initialization}

-The EM algorithm has been noted to be dependent on starting values.
-Singularities and convergence to local maxima are well documented, and Gaussian mixture models also have unbounded likelihood surfaces \citep{titterington1985}.
-Constraining eigenvalues can alleviate some of these issues \citep{ingrassia2007, browne2013constrained}.
-Alternatively, deterministic annealing \citep{zhou2010} can be employed to mitigate such issues.
-Initializing the EM algorithm multiple times using $k$-means \citep{hartigan1979} or random initializations and choosing the initial values of $z_{ig}$ from the run picked by BIC can also help.
+The EM algorithm is noted to be heavily dependent on starting values \citep{baudry2015}.
+Singularities and convergence to local maxima are well documented, and Gaussian mixture models are known to have unbounded likelihood surfaces \citep{titterington1985}.
+Constraining eigenvalues can alleviate some of these issues \citep{ingrassia2007, browne2013constrained}, as can employing deterministic annealing \citep{zhou2010}.
+Initializing the EM algorithm multiple times using $k$-means \citep{macqueen1967, hartigan1979} or random initializations and choosing the initial values of $z_{ig}$ from the run picked using the highest log-likelihood value can also help.

 Here, the EM algorithm is initialized as follows.
 The EEE-EEE model is run 10 times for each $G$: 9 times using a random initialization for the $z_{ig}$, and once with a $k$-means initialization.
-From these models, the model with the highest BIC value is chosen; then, the associated $\mbox{MAP}(\hat{z}_{ig})$ is used to initialize the families of models.
-In our simulations, this procedure performed quite well.
+Note that, for the $k$-means initialization, the initial $\tau_{ig}$ are selected from the best $k$-means clustering results from ten random starting values for the $k$-means algorithm as implemented in {\sf R}.
+From these models, the model with the highest log-likelihood value is chosen; then, the associated $\mbox{MAP}(\hat{z}_{ig})$ is used to initialize the families of models.
+In our simulations, this procedure performed well.